Shooting parties for wild game and game fowl in WW2

 The shooting party

-My father's shooting party consisted of those employees who wished to take part, probably between eight and 15, their dogs and anyone like me who was taken along to watch and generally help.
+My father's shooting party consisted of those employees who wished to take part, probably between eight and 15, their dogs and anyone like me who was taken along to watch and help generally.
 No-one seemed surprised at the presence of a young child where there was live ammunition - 'health and safety' had not been dreamed up and I never felt remotely in any danger anyway.

 Beaters at a large shoot

-As a boy in Scotland in the 1940s, I was one of a group of beaters at a pheasant shoot.
-The shoot area was fairly large, perhaps 1½ mile square.
+As a boy in Scotland in the 1940s, I was one of a group of beaters at a pheasant shoot in a fairly large shoot area of perhaps 1½ mile square.

 The beaters' task was to frighten the pheasants into the air, so that the shooters could shoot them.
 We made as much noise as we could and did a certain amount of beating the undergrowth.